gabrielsp92/4all-locadora/README.md

 ## Project bootstrapping

 - config - contains config file, which tells CLI how to connect with database
-- models - contains all models for your project
+- models - contains all models and data structure
-- migrations - contains all migration files
+- migrations - contains all database migration files
-- seeders - contains all seed files
+- seeders - contains all seed files,
-- tests - contains all tests code
+- tests - contains all tests code,
-- services - contains all services codes
+- services - contains all services and business logic
-- controllers - contains all controllers codes
+- controllers - contains all controllers that links routes with services
-- middlewares - contains all middlewares codes
+- middlewares - contains all middlewares, like jwt validation for authenticated users
-- routes - contains all declared express routes
+- routes - contains all declared express http routes